bensk/AP-CSP/readme.md

 ## Units of Study

-### 🔢 Unit 1: Algorithms & p5: Introduction to Algorithms & Programming
+### 🔢 Unit 1: Algorithms and p5: Introduction to Algorithms & Programming

 - Designing algorithms
 - Abstractions